Course Outline

 Run Containers for Government

-Obtain, run, and manage simple, lightweight services as containers on a single Red Hat Enterprise Linux server, enhancing flexibility and efficiency in government IT environments.
+Deploy, run, and manage lightweight services as containers on a single Red Hat Enterprise Linux server to enhance service delivery efficiency.

 Requirements

-- For government personnel, successful completion of Red Hat System Administration I (RH124) is recommended.
+- For government personnel, successful completion of Red Hat System Administration I (RH124) is recommended to build foundational skills.

-- Experienced Linux administrators within the public sector seeking to accelerate their path toward becoming a Red Hat Certified System Administrator should start with the RHCSA Rapid Track course (RH199).
+- Experienced Linux administrators within the public sector who are seeking to accelerate their path toward becoming a Red Hat Certified System Administrator should enroll in the RHCSA Rapid Track course (RH199).

 Testimonials (1)